top of page

 If you wish to change your bank account Datacom needs to be advised in writing, providing your full bank account number and pay date you want the change to take effect from.
 You can use the Change in Personal Details Form which can be found on this website under Documents.
 Please note that your pension (retiring allowance) must be paid to a bank account in your name.

-3. Can my pension be paid into an Overseas Bank Account?
+3. Can my pension be paid into an overseas bank account?

 If a member intends to reside overseas permanently, depending on the country of residence, their pension (retiring allowance) may be paid to an overseas bank account.